-Research: IBCSR aims to conduct leading-edge research into the biological and cultural foundations and functions of religion.
+- Research: IBCSR aims to conduct leading-edge research into the biological and cultural foundations and functions of religion.

-Training: IBCSR aims to train researchers in the bio-cultural study of religion at the very highest level.
+- Training: IBCSR aims to train researchers in the bio-cultural study of religion at the very highest level.

-Also, the core values of IBCSR's institutional identity include the following:
+IBCSR's core values include the following:

 - acting ethically toward our business partners and funding sources;

 - maintaining neutrality regarding the ideological promotion or critique of religious traditions, faith communities, and political outlooks;

 - remaining institutionally agile and creative; and

 - maximizing efficiency and productivity by optimizing infrastructure and overhead.

 The Institute for the Biocultural Study of Religion was founded by neuroscientist Patrick McNamara and philosopher of religion Wesley J. Wildman.
 The Institute is a nonprofit corporation under the laws of the Commonwealth of Massachusetts as of 2007, though its work predates its incorporation (see Past Projects).
 As of August 20, 2007, it is a public charity with United States federal tax exemption under Section 501(c)(3) of the Internal Revenue Code.
 Contributions to the Institute are tax deductible.